dantelepoole/functionish/README.md

 Any many of us have our own personal history with Java, even if we don't often like to talk about it, including yours truly.
 So don't think that I don't understand the appeal of TypeScript.

-But here's the thing: there are no bugs that a type-safe compiler can catch at compile time that can't be protected against just as effectively by well-written code based on sound programming principles and combined with a disciplined testing regime.
+But here's the thing: there are no bugs in your code that a type-safe compiler can catch at compile time that can't be protected against just as effectively by well-written code based on sound programming principles and combined with a disciplined testing regime.
 None, zero, nada, niente, nichts.
 For all the extra effort that TypeScript requires and the added code complexity that TypeScript brings to the table, the opportunity cost of writing TypeScript code outweighs it's modest benefits many times over.

-Now, there's nothing wrong with types per sé, and certainly types have their place in functional programming as well.
+Now, there's nothing wrong with types, and certainly types have their place in functional programming as well.
 So feel free to experiment with functionish programming in TypeScript, if that's your thing.
 Just be prepared for a lot of generics littered throughout your code.
 Not really my cup of tea.